eoPortal

 Mission Status

-• November 12, 2023: Planet Labs PBC (NYSE: PL) has announced that Pelican-1, the first tech demo satellite for the company’s next-generation, high-resolution Pelican fleet, along with 36 of its SuperDoves, Flock 4Q, were successfully launched to orbit on SpaceX’s Transporter-9 mission from Vandenberg Space Force Base on Saturday, November 11, 2023 — the Planet team has successfully made contact with each satellite and started its commissioning process.
+• November 11, 2023: Planet Labs has announced that Pelican-1, the first tech demo satellite for the company’s next-generation, high-resolution Pelican fleet, along with 36 of its SuperDoves, Flock 4Q, were successfully launched to orbit on SpaceX’s Transporter-9 mission from Vandenberg Space Force Base .
+The Planet team has successfully made contact with each satellite and started its commissioning process.
 95)

 • November 17, 2021: Planet collaborates with New Light Technologies Inc. (NLT) to provide the Federal Emergency Management Agency (FEMA) with high-cadence and high-resolution satellite data, enhancing situational awareness for disaster response.
 Utilizing PlanetScope and SkySat satellites, the data supports predictive deep learning models for tornado damage, flood assessments in Texas, and visual evaluations of infrastructure damage caused by winter storms.
 Planet's archive imagery, dating back to 2009, enables before-and-after comparisons within 24 hours of catastrophic events, aiding FEMA in targeted relief efforts and long-term risk mitigation.
 The collaboration aligns with Planet's mission to support global communities by revealing near-daily global change, and it comes as part of Planet's merger agreement with dMY Technology Group, Inc. IV, transitioning into a publicly-traded public benefit corporation committed to accelerating humanity toward a more sustainable, secure, and prosperous world.
 14)

-Figure 6: These two false color PlanetScope images show the direct aftermath of Hurricane Michael on the coastal community of Mexico Beach, Florida.
-In the second image, taken on October 11, 2018, the day after the hurricane made landfall it is possible to see large areas of damage and inland flooding throughout the community (image credit: Planet)
+Figure 8: These two false color PlanetScope images show the direct aftermath of Hurricane Michael on the coastal community of Mexico Beach, Florida.
+In the second image, taken on October 11, 2018, the day after the hurricane made landfall it is possible to see large areas of damage and inland flooding throughout the community (Image credit: Planet Labs)

 • November 10, 2021: Planet has entered into an agreement to acquire VanderSat, a leading provider of advanced earth data and analytics.
 VanderSat's innovative products focus on water management and crop health, utilizing insights drawn from NASA, ESA, and JAXA satellite data.
 With a mission to serve one billion hectares of land by 2024, VanderSat's expertise complements Planet's goal to bridge the gap between real-world problems and remote-sensing science complexity.
 The acquisition, valued at approximately $28 million, includes shares of Class A common stock and cash.
 This strategic move enhances Planet's capabilities in agriculture, civil government, insurance, and finance, providing richer insights and more precise measurements.
 The transaction is set to close in Q4 2021, subject to customary conditions and the completion of Planet's business combination with dMY Technology Group, Inc. IV.
 15)